vispz/psvishnu91.github.io/_posts/programming_notes/2022-11-24-python-containers.md

       {'e':}
       /
       {'E': {}}
 The trie is maintained by a dict where each key is a child character which contains a dict of it's child_char -> children_dict.

-Every time we get a new a word
+Every time we get a new a word gets added
-1. We add `E` to the end (to mark that it's the end of a complete word).
+1. We add `E` to the end.
-2. We recurse/iterate over nodes as long as characters in the string exist as nodes in the trie tree.
-When we run out of matching nodes, we simply append new nodes.
+2. We iterate over children of root node and keep moving until we have matching children.
+The moment we run out of matching children we add new nodes.

+`Search` we add `E` to the word.
+We iterate over node until
+    both match if they stop matching we return False.
 """

 class Trie: